Manual Lymphatic Drainage

 What this work may support

-Vodder Manual Lymphatic Drainage may support lymphatic circulation and fluid movement, contributing to the reduction of swelling and fluid retention and to a greater sense of lightness in the tissues.
+Vodder Manual Lymphatic Drainage may support lymphatic circulation and fluid movement, contributing to a reduction in swelling and fluid retention and a greater sense of lightness in the tissues; many people notice an improvement in how their legs feel by the end of the day, in facial puffiness, and in the general quality of tissue tone throughout the body.

-This work is often sought in situations involving edema, post-surgical or post-trauma recovery, chronic fluid congestion, or during periods when the lymphatic system may be under increased load, such as pregnancy or prolonged inactivity.
+This work is often sought in situations involving oedema, post-surgical or post-trauma recovery, chronic fluid congestion, recurrent allergies, disturbed sleep, and periods when the lymphatic system may be under increased load, such as pregnancy, prolonged inactivity, or illness.
+It is sometimes used to accompany the healing of bruises and scars, and to ease sensations of heaviness or discomfort.

-Effects are not standardized or guaranteed and vary depending on the individual and the context in which the work is received.
+Effects are not standardised or guaranteed and vary depending on the individual and the consistency with which the work is received.

 Practical details